 which Angular injects into its constructor.

-But then it would be scoped to this component only.
+but then the service would be scoped to this component only.

-We want to share this service with other contact-related components that we will surely add later.
+You want to share this service with other contact-related components that you'll surely add later.

 ContactService to the